 Time spent on the heart transplant waiting list

 Any family whose child needs a lifesaving transplant can tell you that waiting for a donor heart is difficult.
 While we cannot predict the timing of your child’s heart transplant, we do have state-of-the-art ventricular assist devices that help many children while they wait on the transplant list.

 Time spent waiting for a transplant depends on a complex number of factors, including how well your child matches the donor (blood type, organ size, etc.), how sick they are, total time on the waiting list, how many donors are available in the local area and their ability to receive a transplant immediately.
 In Colorado, we are fortunate to have a high percentage of registered organ donors as well as a high percentage of families who authorize donation when their family member is not registered or is under age 18.

 One way to compare time on the waiting list by transplant center is a measure called median time to transplant.

 What we measure:

-Median time to transplant measures the midpoint (middle) value in days that patients waited for a heart from a deceased donor.
+Median time spent waiting for a heart transplant donor measures the midpoint (middle) value in months that patients waited for a heart from a deceased donor.
 Below we compare Children’s Colorado with other transplant centers in our region and across the country.

 What it means: